a0x8o/a0x8o/README.md

 ### Hi there, I'm Alex 👋

-Data Scientist, Machine Learning Engineer and Data Engineer developing solutions, accelerators and projects for DSML in various domains.
+Distributed Software Engineer, Data Scientist, Machine Learning Engineer, and Data Engineer developing solutions, accelerators and projects for DSML in various domains.
 Areas of specialisation include Geospatial DSML and analytics, graph theory, clustering, predictive modelling, CNNs, RNNs, with a focus on applying the Spark platform using Scala and Python.
 My experience includes data modelling, feature engineering, exploratory data analysis, root cause investigation across large and complex data sets in FinServ, HLS, Media & Entertainment and Telecom.

 ---